github/developer.github.com/content/changes/2014-03-03-deployments-api-updates.md

 ## Deserialize Deployment Payloads

-If you've built anything around the API then you're probably doing a second deserialization of the returned JSON body for Deployment or DeploymentStatus objects.
-It seemed silly to keep this in place and it was a convention that we don't follow anywhere else in the API.
+To make the API even easier to use, we'll now return your custom payload as a JSON object along with the rest of the Deployment resource.
+No need to parse it as JSON again.

 ## Code you need to update